devits/service-cache-bundle/README.md

 There are four steps required to use this bundle.

-* Add this package to your composer.json file and run a *composer update*
+* Add this package to your composer.json file and run a *composer update*, add the package to you AppKernel
 * Update your application's *app/autoload.php* file to include a call to ProxyGenerator::registerNamespace(), as below, so the application can load proxy classes

 ```php